ESTHERCHIZARAM28/CAPSTONE-PROJECT-DOCUMENTATION-1/README.md

 3. REGIONAL BREAKDOWN:
 	-EAST: Total sales was Four Hundred and Eighty-five Thousand, Nine Hundred and Twenty-five.
 The average sales is One Hundred and Ninety-six.
 The Sum of quantity sold is Twenty Thousand, Three Hundred and Sixty-one.
-For the east region sales was made on on March, July and Novembetr on the year 2023.
+For the east region sales was made on on March, July and November on the year 2023.
 In the year 2024 sales was made only on March and july.

 	-NORTH: Total sales was Three Hundred and Eigty-seven thousand.
 The average sales was One Hundred and Fifty-six.
 The sum of quantity sold was Twelve Thousand, Four Hundred and Two.
 Sales was made only on January, May, and september 2023.
 In the year 2024, sales was made on January and May.